Gaza left in environmental freefall after war, report says

 Approximately 80 per cent of all croplands in Gaza had been either damaged or destroyed, report says

-Gaza’s water, sanitation, and energy systems are on the brink of a total collapse after nearly two years of war, and as residents begin to return, the region’s environmental damage could make its recovery impossible without urgent action, a new report warned.
+Gaza’s water, sanitation, and energy systems are on the brink of a total collapse after nearly two years of war.
+As residents begin returning following a ceasefire, the region’s environmental damage could make its recovery impossible without urgent action, a new report warns.

 Thousands of displaced Gazans began returning to what is left of their homes after a ceasefire was announced this week between Israel and Hamas.
 However, the study released by the Arava Institute on Wednesday estimated that 69 per cent of Gaza’s infrastructure has been damaged.
 It warned that environmental degradation now threatens public health, food security, and regional stability.